Dark They Were, and Golden-Eyed

 - Micaiah from Fire Emblem: Radiant Dawn has gold eyes.
 She is known for her ability to predict future events, and later turns out to be descended from the Heron Tribe and the true Apostle of the Begnion Empire.
 And the avatar of a goddess of chaos.

 - In Fire Emblem: The Blazing Blade, every morph Nergal created has gold eyes, indicateing that they are magical constructs and not really human

 - In Kingdom Hearts, golden or bright orange eyes are associated with The Heartless and, by extension, the power of darkness - the only Heartless not to have yellow eyes are the small number that don't have visible faces.
 Every incarnation of Xehanort has them, as well as Saix, Xigbar, DiZ and Vanitas.
-Terra's eyes turn yellow with rage at the end of the Birth by Sleep trailer, foreshadowing what happens to him in the game.
-In Saix and Xigbar's case, the eyes are a sign that they've been infected with Xehanort's own darkness, turning them into yet more hosts.
+Terra's eyes turn yellow with rage at the end of the Birth by Sleep trailer, foreshadowing what happens to him.
+In Saix and Xigbar's case, the eyes are a sign that they've been infected with Xehanort's darkness, turning them into yet more hosts.

 - It's never directly commented on, but Alvin and Jude are the only two characters in Tales of Xillia with gold eyes.
 This makes it an inversion of the trope, as both Jude and Alvin are of Elympian descent, meaning they don't have mana lobes and can't channel spirits.

 - Shin Megami Tensei has a few examples